Photographer, if there was an easy way to capture creative photos that make people gasp and say “Wow! How’d you take that?”… would you be interested?

 15 minutes later you’re playing with different compositions, lighting, and colours to make your photos more striking.

 When you’re done, you have a selection of the most impressive… awe-inspiring… and interesting photographs you’ve ever taken.

 Sound far-fetched?
 That’s what I thought too.

-But through my years of experimentation, I’ve developed dozens of shortcuts for creative photography.
+Through my years of experimentation, I’ve developed dozens of shortcuts for creative photography.
 Simple setups, with basic gear, that produce stunning results.